My confidence increased and my network expanded – definitely add this course to your professional development plan!

 If We Cancel a Course

 Sometimes we have to cancel a course that does not meet minimum enrollment, or due to unforeseen events.
-If that happens, you will receive a full refund.
+If that happens, you will receive a full refund minus the cost of the books and online Learning System.
+The books/learning system will remain yours.
 Duke Continuing Studies reserves the right to substitute instructors or change the day a course meets.

 Course fees and expenses are sometimes tax deductible.
 Please consult an accountant concerning this matter.
 Non-credit programs at Duke Continuing Studies do not generate 1098-T forms, in accordance with the following IRS guideline: